dcastares/dcastares.github.io/_posts/2025-12-15-Multi-region-highly-available-architecture-for-indie-budget.md

 Also, due to the requirement to support worldwide players, and the low latency needed to keep a smooth real-time experience for everyone, regional servers were required.

+<h2>Server architecture</h2>

 So after some thought, I designed and implemented the server architecture as follows: a .NET lobby server in each region communicating using SignalR, and multiple Mirror servers connected to each lobby server.
-This provides a high-availability, scalable architecture to support as many players as required, with low latency and region-scoped matchmaking, while keeping Mirror for match simulation, where headless Unity shines.”
+This provides a high-availability, scalable architecture to support as many players as required, with low latency and region-scoped matchmaking, while keeping Mirror for match simulation, where headless Unity shines.

 <img src="/assets/rr-architecture.png" alt="server architecture diagram" />

+<h2>Final game flow</h2>

 The client connects to a master lobby server on start, downloading an updated list of servers.
 On the first connection, the servers are latency tested, choosing the fastest responder.
 Once connected, matchmaking takes place on the lobby server with all the players from that region, allowing a seamlessly integrated experience.